2Beelzebub2/FiveM-Lua-Injector/README.md

 +  No more instant ban with props on most servers
 +  Fps no longer drop to 30 when using ESP
--  Removed the option to download resources since it gave instant ban(working on it)
+-  Removed the option to download resources since it gave instant ban(working on it) v2.1 25/06/2022
++  Fixed rare bug where it would crash FiveM with no reason !
+Working on windows 11 crashing
 ```
 **Does not work on windows 8 or under**